ponylang/rfcs/text/0000-introduce empty ranges.md

     if _empty then _idx = _max else _idx = _min end // has_next() will return false without additional code
 ```

-With a so-modified Range class and a new .is_emtpy() function, here is a list of Range examples that were previously all infinite, and their new classification:
+With a so-modified Range class and a new .is_emtpy() function, here is a list of Range examples all of which were previously infinite, and their new classification:

 ```
 //Empty Ranges